Track Issues +AI

 Story

-From Kris Rivenburgh, founder:
+by Kris Rivenburgh, founder

 In 2017, I happened upon a news headline that someone had been sued because their website wasn’t ADA compliant.
-The write-up was interesting, I had never even considered the idea of making a website ADA compliant.
+The write-up was interesting; I had never even considered the idea of making a website ADA compliant.

 But after I read the article, I moved on to the next thing and that was the end of my ADA compliance reading.